swanky-rt/Student-Navigator/assignment-3/README.md

       `Threshold_MIA_Colab/MIA_Attack_Threshold.ipynb`, `Loss-threshold-attack/loss_threshold_attack.py`, `dp_train.py`, `post_dp_attack.py`

       ##### **What we did:**
       We implemented the threshold-based and loss-threshold membership inference attacks to evaluate privacy leakage.
 The first notebook focused on ROC-based threshold attacks, and the second directory handled pre- and post-DP comparison using Yeom’s loss threshold method.
+The overall functional flow was coded by us, but where ChatGPT was used was to enhance/ correct our code if any bugs.

       ##### **How AI helped:**
       - For **MIA_Attack_Threshold.ipynb**, ChatGPT helped structure the ROC/AUC pipeline using `sklearn.metrics`, fix axis labeling, and improve figure readability.
       - For **loss_threshold_attack.py**, * ChatGPT Clarified Yeom loss-threshold MIA: use per-example cross-entropy as the signal, lower loss means more member-like.
 It also helped me to understand the score definition used in code: score = -NLL(y_true) so that higher = member-like which is matching ROC conventions
       - For **dp_train.py** and **post_dp_attack.py**, * ChatGPT helped me to score the labels to compare pre and post attack i.e. post_loss_threshold_attack_scores_labels and helped me to plot the conventions for the comparisons.
 It also helped me to understand the evaluation flow.
 At different points it helped me to fix the AUC values for tuning the hyper parameters.

 - **Mathematical and Conceptual Guidance**